yaqwsx/KiKit/doc/panelizeCli.md

   corners).
 Specify mill radius (usually 1 mm).
 0 radius disables the functionality.
 - `script` - a path to custom Python file.
-The file should contain a function `kikitPostprocess(panel)` that receives the prepared panel as the `kikit.panelize.Panel` object.
+The file should contain a function `kikitPostprocess(panel, args)` that receives the prepared panel as the `kikit.panelize.Panel` object and the user-supplied arguments as a string - see `scriptarg`.
 The function can make arbitrary changes to the panel - you can append text, footprints, alter labels, etc. The function is invoked after the whole panel is constructed (including all other postprocessing). **If you try to add a functionality for a common fabrication houses via scripting, consider submitting PR for KiKit**.
+- `scriptarg`: An arbitrary string passed to the user post-processing script specified in `script`
 - `origin` - specify if the auxilary origin an grid origin should be placed.
 Can be one of `tl`, `tr`, `bl`, `br` (corners), `mt`, `mb`, `ml`, `mr` (middle of sides), `c` (center).
 Empty string does not changes the origin.